prithvi2k2/reduced.to/README.md

 ### 🔥 Built With

-List of frameworks/libraries used to bootstrap the project.
+List of frameworks and libraries used to bootstrap the project:

 - [![NX][nx]][nx-url]
 - [![Nest][nestjs]][nest-url]